BobWritesCode/ci-Project3/README.md

     '''
     Saves data[] to the correct row in Google.
     '''
-    # Coverts column number into letter notation used in spreadsheets
+    # Converts column number into letter notation used in spreadsheets
     # for columns.
 Example: 26 = Z, 27 = AA, 28 = AB...
     column_int = int(col)
     start_index = 1